 Not every internet user is educated enough in a way to understand how to protect their social media accounts.
 So in this article, I’m going to mention some of the most popular methods used by hackers to hack social media accounts and how to make sure that you won’t get hacked using those methods.

-How to detect Phishing Page?
+How to detect a Phishing Page?

-- Check URL of the login page.
+- Check the URL of the login page.

 - Use Modern web browsers that identify the phishing page.

 - Avoid emails or text msgs that ask you to log into your social media account.